dan-fritchman/fritch.mn/www/nba-mvp-title.md

 Despite the 2019 result and the NBA's newfound "parity", expect *MVPs Only* to continue to work.
 Its prediction has never been perfect, only accurate the overwhelming majority of the time.
 The 2019 Raptors joined five past champions in bucking the historical trend, which both qualitative and quantitative observers of basketball can agree on: winning at the highest levels requires the very best individual talents.

-### Outlook 2020
+### Outlook: 2020

-Entering the 2019-20 season, there will be seven active MVPs on seven teams\*\*\*:
+Entering the 2019-20 season, there will be seven active MVPs on six teams:

 * Milwaukee Bucks (Antetokounmpo)
-* Houston Rockets (Harden)
+* Houston Rockets (Harden, Westbrook)
 * Los Angeles Lakers (Lebron)
 * Golden State Warriors (Curry)
-* Oklahoma City Thunder (Westbrook)
 * Brooklyn Nets (Durant)
 * Detroit Pistons (Derrick Rose)

-Durant is likely to miss the 19-20 season due to injury, and Rose's past injuries have long ended the MVP-level portion of his career.  *MVPs Only* then leaves five teams with a chance at the 2020 championship: Milwaukee, Houston, Golden State, the Lakers, and OKC (or whichever team Westbrook ends up with).
+Durant is likely to miss the 19-20 season due to injury, and Rose's past injuries have long ended the MVP-level portion of his career.  *MVPs Only* then leaves four teams with a chance at the 2020 championship: Milwaukee, Houston, Golden State, and the Lakers.

 Most notably absent are the odds-on favorites to win the 2020 championship,  featuring the leader of the 2019 champions: the newly-minted Kawhi-PG Clippers.

 The 2019-20 season may of course add a new member to basketball's most select group.
-As of July 2019, betting markets rated these ten players as most likely to win the 2020 MVP:
+As of October 2019, betting markets rated these ten players as most likely to win the 2020 MVP:

-* Giannis Antetokounmpo: +325
+* Giannis Antetokounmpo	+300
+* Stephen Curry	+550
-* LeBron James: +500
+* LeBron James	+650
-* Kawhi Leonard: +600
-* Anthony Davis: +750
+* Anthony Davis	+700
-* James Harden: +750
+* James Harden	+800
-* Stephen Curry: +1100
-* Paul George: +1100
-* Damian Lillard: +1400
+* Kawhi Leonard	+900
-* Joel Embiid: +1700
+* Joel Embiid	+1200
+* Nikola Jokic	+1200
-* Russell Westbrook: +1800
+* Russell Westbrook	+1400
+* Paul George	+1600

-In addition to the five past MVPs, this top-ten list adds five players from three teams: Kawhi and Paul George from the Clippers, Lillard from Portland, and Embiid from Philadelphia.
+In addition to the five past MVPs, this top-ten list adds five players from three teams: Kawhi Leonard and Paul George from the Clippers, Jokic from Denver, and Embiid from Philadelphia.
 Anthony Davis joins Lebron as Lakers representatives.

 It's rare for even seven teams to enter an NBA season with a realistic (say, greater than 1%) chance of winning a championship.
 2019-20 looks to be unusually up for grabs.
-Perhaps teams from outside this list (Utah, Denver) can claim just as good of chances to win the 2020 title.
+Perhaps teams from outside this list (Utah, Portland) can claim just as good of chances to win the 2020 title.

 But history says to expect one of the MVPs to end up lifting the Larry O-B.

+---

+*This article was updated to reflect the complete 2019 off-season, notably including the trade of Russell Westbrook to Houston.*

 ---